LSA: Latent Semantic Analysis

 LDA: Latent Dirichlet Allocation

-Another way to get a handle on the semantic content of a corpus is to use Latent Dirichlet Allocation:
+Another way to analyze the semantic content of a corpus is to use Latent Dirichlet Allocation.

-showprogress::Bool.
-Show a progress bar during the Gibbs sampling.
-Default value:true.
+showprogress::Bool: Show a progress bar during Gibbs sampling (default:true)

 See ?lda for more help.